merylye/merylye.github.io/_pages/about.md

 I study how people present themselves and share information in digital social environments.
 My research examines how platform design and affordances shape self-disclosure, audience management, and social interactions.
 Recently, I’ve extended this work to human–AI interaction, exploring why people choose to self-disclose to LLMs and how sycophantic AI behaviors affect users’ attitudes, confidence, and trust.

+I am also a [research assistant](https://datasociety.net/people/meryl-ye/) with Data & Society’s AI on the Ground team, where I study how people use AI chatbots for mental and emotional support.

 I graduated from Cornell University in 2023 with a B.S. in Computer Science.
 I am grateful to have worked with [Malte Jung](https://mjung.infosci.cornell.edu/) and [Jon Kleinberg](https://www.cs.cornell.edu/home/kleinber/) in my undergraduate research.

 _I'm always happy to connect with new people.
 Whether you're curious about my work, thinking about grad school, or just want to talk ideas, feel free to send me an email!_